leo-arch/aurer/README.md

 **-u**               Check installed AUR packages for updates

 ### NOTE:
-Being only a beta version, Aurer does not handle packages version yet.
+Being only a beta version, Aurer does not handle dependencies version yet.
 Feel free to modify it to achieve this or wathever else you want it to do.